 MEAM MSE Merit Scholarship

 The MEAM MSE Merit Scholarship recognizes students with outstanding academic records who are interested in independent research.
 The MEAM department awards a few *$10,000* scholarships each year, awarded as tuition credits in their second year, to first year students.
 Applications are due in the spring semester.

-There is no need to contact a specific Professor to ask for financial aid.
+There is no need to contact a specific professor to ask for financial aid.
 However, it may help if you contact a professor and let him/her know about your background and interests.
-Although rare, sometimes a Professor may be willing to support a student from research grants right from the first year.
+Although rare, sometimes a professor may be willing to support a student from research grants right from the first year.
 If you have a question specific to his/her research, he/she will be happy to answer it for you, which would create an opportunity for you to maintain a contact with the professor.
-See our professors and their interests...
+View a list of our faculty.